 A superb high mountain route climbing one of the giants of Bernina Group

 From the Chamanna Boval (Bovalhütte) m.
-2495 walk up on a steep path towards W along the Gianda Boval, heading towards Corn Boval.
+2495 walk up on a steep path towards West along the Gianda Boval, heading to Corn Boval.
 At about 2800 m turn to left (SW), pass a small ridge, getting the small glacier named Vadret Boval Dadains.
-Up the glacier, heading to the rocky wall facing East and getting its base at about 3000 m.
+Climb up the glacier, heading to the rocky wall facing East and getting its base at about 3000 m.
 Start to climb it on easy rocky steps (red marks).
-In the upper part head to S, getting the Fuorcla da Boval m.
-3347.
-From the col descend a few meters on the opposite side (West), then head to left (South), following the upper snow-slopes of the Vadrettin da Tschierva and skirting the huge rocky pinnacles along the ridge overlooking the snow-slopes.
+In the upper part head to South, getting the Fuorcla da Boval 3347 m.
+From the col descend a few meters on the opposite side (West), then head to left (South), following the upper snow-slopes of the Vadrettin da Tschierva and skirting the huge rocky pinnacles located along the ridge overlooking the snow-slopes.

 After the traverse, climb a rather steep icefield (35°) for about 50 m., reach the ridge and follow it to the summit.
 Beware of some snow-covered crevasses between 3500 and 3700m!

 Descent on the same route